College Football Hot Seat Report

 These coaches need to start winning right now, but that may not even be enough…

-• It was only a few years ago that Baylor went 12-2, won the Big 12 and the Sugar Bowl to finish the season ranked #5 in the country.
+- It was only a few years ago that Baylor went 12-2, won the Big 12 and the Sugar Bowl to finish the season ranked #5 in the country.
 Since then, Aranda’s teams have gone 9-16 overall and 6-12 in league, with an embarrassing 3-9 (2-7) mark in 2023 that had many wondering if a change in leadership was coming.
 Baylor confirmed after the season that Aranda was returning for 2024, but his team was picked 12th in the expanded Big 12 field.
-The Bears face an early test on the road in Week 2, going to visit #12 Utah in Salt Lake City (this is previously agreed-upon non-conference game, even though Utah is now also in the Big 12).
+The Bears face an early test on the road in Week 2, going to visit #12 Utah in Salt Lake City.
 Aranda will need to really turn things around if he’s going to stay in Waco past this season.
+UPDATE: The Bears finished 8-4 (6-3) and tied for 5th in the Big 12, a significant over-achievement based on their preseason rankings.

 WE’VE GOT OUR EYE ON YOU, COACH